canonical/checkbox/CONTRIBUTING.md

 The reviewer is encouraged to use suggestions to communicate exact solutions and to make it easy to applying them.
 The reviewer _must_ do this when making trivial style related suggestions.
 The reviewer might also post code into the PR, or to a branch branched off from the feature branch, to communicate more complex suggestions.

-Checkbox maintainers will follow the following process to make the determination between "request changes", "comment", "reject" and "accept".
+Checkbox maintainers will follow the following process to make the determination between "accept", "request changes" and "comment".

 ### Review will approve the pull request when...